-- Soil for seed starting should be just moist; moisture is needed by most seed for the seed coat to swell and open; water is essential for seeds and plants to transport nutrients throughout the seed and plant.
+- Soil for seed starting should be just moist; moisture is needed by most seeds for the seed coat to swell and open; water is essential for seeds and plants to transport nutrients throughout the seed and plant.

 - Most vegetable seeds should be planted to a depth that is 3 times the thickness of the seed.
 For example, a bean seed as large as 1 inch wide should be planted 3 inches deep.
-A carrot seed which is ¼ inch wide should be planted ½ inch deep.
+A carrot seed that is ¼ inch wide should be planted ½ inch deep.

-- Seed started indoors are best sown in a sterile, soilless seed starting medium.
+- Seeds started indoors are best sown in a sterile, soilless seed starting medium.
 A sterile mix can help avoid damping-off—the fungal disease that can cause seedlings to collapse.
 Soilless mixes commonly contain some combination of peat moss, sphagnum moss, perlite, and vermiculite.
 Once seedlings develop their first set of true leave, begin fertilizing them with a weak solution of fish emulsion on a regular basis.
 Seed starting mixes contain few nutrients.

 Exceptions to Normal Germination Requirements